 Engine oils are categorized by their level of viscosity.

-The viscosity of an engine oil is also known as the thickness of the oil and is a property that determines how well it can flow through the engine in various conditions.
+The viscosity of an oil is also known as the thickness of the oil and is a property that determines how well it can flow through the engine in various conditions.

 The higher the viscosity, the thicker the oil will be.